-LOW CARBON GOAL Contribute to CO2 capturing and climate regulation by guaranteeing the conservation of our 315 hectares of mangrove forest and lowland jungle.
+LOW CARBON GOAL Contribute to CO2 capturing and climate regulation by guaranteeing the conservation of our 315 hectares of mangrove forest and lowland jungle

-Moon Palace has formed an alliance with Cinvestav and the Mexican Carbon Program to carry out a project where the storage capacity of blue carbon and the amount of blue carbon captured in the Moon Palace Private Reservation is measured on a periodic basis.
-Putting the importance of the area into perspective, the mangrove area has been most recently assessed as having the capacity to store the equivalent to the carbon footprint left by almost 60,000 individuals annually.
+Moon Palace has formed an alliance with Cinvestav and the Mexican Carbon Program to carry out a project where the storage capacity of blue carbon and the amount of blue carbon captured in the Moon Palace Private Reserve is measured on a periodic basis.
+Putting the importance of the area into perspective, the mangrove area has been most recently assessed as having the capacity to store the equivalent carbon footprint left by almost 60,000 individuals annually.

 In continually protecting habitats, developing biological studies, and contributing data for further environmental initiatives, we aim to achieve “Neutral Tourism”, whereby the debt caused by our carbon footprint is essentially ‘cancelled out’ by the conservation of this rich nature reserve.